opensearch-project/project-website/_posts/2024-04-03-UsingDocumentationForUsabilityStudies.md

 #redirect_from: /blog/odfe-updates/2019/09/Check-out-earlier-blogposts-on-Open-Distro-for-Elasticsearch/

 # The title of the post.
-title: "Using Documentation for Usability Studies"
+title: "Using documentation for usability studies"

 # Meta data for the twitter card.
 The twitter card is used when a link to the blog post is shared on twitter.
 The twitter card is also used by other social media sites when a link to the blog post is shared on those sites.
 The twitter card is also used by search engines when a link to the blog post is shared on those sites.